Learn valuable components of becoming a successful medical team member, including EKG monitoring, patient care, pharmacology, and clinical skills

 Medical Assistant Certifications

-If you enroll in the medical assistant program at SCI, you’ll learn how to read vital signs, perform ECGs and CPR, draw blood, and much more.
+If you enroll in the Medical Assistant training program at SCI, you’ll train on skills such as reading vital signs, performing ECGs and CPR, drawing blood, and more.

 Certified Clinical Medical Assistant (CCMA)